 www.nhsinform.scot/scotlands-service-directory is really useful resource giving advice on which health professional in the local area is the best person to deal with your medical problem and how to contact them

 www.nhsinform.scot is a great website with detailed information on medical problems and how to manage them.

-Due to new guidelines, your GP is no longer the first port of call for urine infections (UTI).
-If you are female and aged 16-65 and think you may have a UTI you should now contact your nearest pharmacy where they will assess you and provide necessary treatment.
+Your local pharmacy can now provide antibiotic treatment for this.
+If you are female and aged 16-65 and think you may have a Urinary Tract Infection you should now contact your nearest pharmacy where they will assess you and provide necessary treatment.

 The practice supports the NHS policy of Zero Tolerance which defines violence as:

 "Any incident where staff are abused, threatened or assaulted in circumstances related to their work, involving an explicit or implicit challenge to their safety, well-being or health".

 Violence and aggression towards a person may also be defined as:

 "A physical contact with another person which may or may not result in pain or injury.
 The contact is uninvited and is an attempt to cause harm, injury or to intimidate.
 Non-physical aggression includes the use of language which causes offence or threatens the safety of a member of staff".